This is my kind of meal. Fresh, quick (just 30 minutes required!), satisfying, lots of vegetables, and plenty of protein.

 The vegetables not only add vibrant color to the dish, but also lots of fiber and crunch!

-The Thai-inspired dressing is extremely flavorful and complements the noodles and veggies perfectly: A combination of garlic, thai chili, vinegar, tamari, lime juice, sesame oil, and maple syrup – ingredients you likely already have on hand!
+The Vietnamese-inspired dressing is extremely flavorful and complements the noodles and veggies perfectly: A combination of garlic, chili, rice vinegar, tamari, lime juice, sesame oil, and maple syrup – ingredients you likely already have on hand!

 Now you’re ready to dig in.
 I hope you love this noodle bowl!
 It’s quick, fresh, flavorful, incredibly satisfying, and perfect for lunch or dinner.
 Make this when you’re craving something satisfying but quick and loaded with vegetables.